Amadeus VI, Count of Savoy: Later years

-From 1372 to 1373 he fought alongside Enguerrand VII, Lord of Coucy in Italy as a part of the Papal forces against the Visconti family.
+From 1372 to 1373, he fought alongside Enguerrand VII, Lord of Coucy in Italy as a part of the Papal forces against the Visconti family.

-In 1377, he ordered the installation of the first public mechanical clock in the region, and established an officer to maintain it.
+In 1377, he ordered the installation of the first public mechanical clock in the region and established an officer to maintain it.
 He created a system of state-supported poor relief, one of the first of its kind in the late medieval world.

 In 1381 at Turin, he mediated between Genoa and Venice and sponsored the peace treaty which brought an end to the War of Chioggia and the larger Venetian-Genoese War.
+The Republic of Genoa and the Republic of Venice had for long argued over the ownership of the island of Tenedos in the Aegean Sea near the Dardanelles.
+Eventually, it was agreed under the Treaty of Turin that as a compromise the island, after being depopulated and demilitarised, should be formally entrusted to Amadeus, Count of Savoy, a cousin to the Palaiologos imperial family.

-Later Amadeus would be persuaded by Antipope Clement VII to accompany Louis I, Duke of Anjou, on an expedition to Naples.
-Here in 1382 the Count would share with Louis in the successful conquests of Abruzzi and Apulia.
-He died at Campobasso in 1383.
+Later, Amadeus would be persuaded by Antipope Clement VII (Avignon Obedience) to accompany Louis I, Duke of Anjou on an expedition to Naples.
+Here in 1382, the Count would share with Louis in the successful conquests of Abruzzi and Apulia.
+He died near Castropignano on 27 February 1383 and was interred at Hautecombe Abbey on 15 June 1383.

+Amadeus was credited with purchasing the territory of the mountain pass, the Col de Largentièes, today Maddalena Pass on the border of France and Italy.
+This purchase took place in 1388, after his death, for the sum of 60,000 ecus.

 Marriage and children

 Throughout his youth, negotiations took place for him to marry a royal bride.
-In 1338, he was engaged to Margaret of Bohemia, three-year-old daughter of Charles IV, Holy Roman Emperor.
+In 1338, he was engaged to Margaret of Bohemia, a three-year-old daughter of Charles IV, Holy Roman Emperor.
 From 1340 to 1344, he was betrothed to Joanna of Bourbon, niece of Philip VI of France.
 This marriage would have come with a dowry of fifty thousand florins.
 In 1347, he renounced that engagement, and became engaged instead to Joan of Burgundy, daughter of Philip of Burgundy and Joan I, Countess of Auvergne.
 This would have placed Amadeus as heir to her brother, Philip I, Duke of Burgundy.
 The three-year-old heiress was brought to the court of Savoy to be raised.
 In the summer of 1351, Amadeus sent to Edward III of England, seeking to marry his daughter, Isabella.
 This petition was protested by Amadeus of Geneva.
-Joan remained at the court until 18 Apr 1355, when she was sent to a convent in Poissy to live out her life.
+Joan remained at the court until 18 April 1355, when she was sent to a convent in Poissy to live out her life.

 He was married in 1355 in Paris to Bonne of Bourbon, the sister-in-law of Charles V of France.
 They had three children: